14 Medicinal Mushrooms That Are Safe To Take While Pregnant And Breastfeeding

 Safety Considerations With Medicinal Mushrooms During Pregnancy and Breastfeeding:

 Always speak with your personal healthcare provider before taking any supplements, especially while pregnant or breastfeeding.
-Medicinal mushrooms are considered safe in pregnancy because most are functional foods that have been consumed during pregnancy by many cultures throughout the world.
+Medicinal mushrooms are considered safe in pregnancy because they are functional foods that have been consumed during pregnancy around the world.
 However, clinical studies demonstrating their safety are lacking.

-Avoid foraged mushrooms until you’re no longer pregnant or breastfeeding.
-Magic mushrooms, psychedelic mushrooms, and poisonous mushrooms should all be avoided during pregnancy and breastfeeding as well.
+Avoid foraged mushrooms while pregnant or breastfeeding.
+Magic mushrooms, psychedelic mushrooms, and poisonous mushrooms should all be avoided during pregnancy and while breastfeeding as well.

 Some people who are allergic or sensitive to molds or yeasts don’t tolerate medicinal mushrooms well.

 Some of these mushrooms can be used to lower blood sugar, so caution should be used with anti-diabetic medications.

 Some of these mushrooms have mild blood-thinning effects, so caution should be used with blood thinners.
 It is also recommended to stop taking certain mushrooms 2 weeks before surgery.

 Mother’s Immunity Support By Dr. Green Mom

 Mother’s Immunity Support (also available in a liquid) is a product that I created because I saw that pregnant and breastfeeding mothers have very few safe and effective options for immune support.
 For optimal safety, we formulated Mother’s Immunity Support to have doses of each of the above 14 mushrooms that more closely reflect the amount found in healthy diets rather than in supplements.
 The combined power of these mushrooms works synergistically to improve immune health and reduce inflammation.
 The reviews on the product page confirm the efficacy of our approach.